without Internet Explorer,

 While there will forever be the contest of "the" In Flames album, divided up between "The Jester Race," "Whoracle," "Colony," and a small minority who advocate "Clayman," my vote goes with this one.
 Its a close tie with "Colony" and slightly over "The Jester Race" but all three of these are necessary listens for fans of ear-friendly melodic death metal.
 Of them, however, "Whoracle" stands out as the uniformly best of them.
 The music here isn't awe-inspiringly technical nor progressive, its mostly traditionally inspired songwriting meant to please the ears with some gracious melodies and lead work.
 Despite its singular misfire in the Depeche Mode cover, and fairly mundane drumming that's going on, "Whoracle" is a respectable album and absolutely necessary for In Flames fans.
 Anyone who praises newer In Flames but has not heard the old, is in desperate need of experiencing just how good this band really was at one time.

 If you had me review this album three years ago, it’d be quite the fanboy rant.
 This album never was my favorite of early In Flames, but now that I’ve had all these years for it to sink in I’ve realized that it’s not my favorite because it’s a bland, cowardly attempt at its own genre.
 I find Klimt 1918 to be even more aggressive than these guys now, which is saying a lot.
-With The Jester Race sure it got boring quickly, but that album still had a good tracklist heavily inspired by power metal with some style.
+The Jester Race lost its awe over the years, but that album still had a great tracklist heavily inspired by power metal with some style.
 Here it just sounds redundant, lame, and contrived while still drawing strictly Maiden influences.

 Vocals got tamer, sadly, when with the two prior vocalists they had some vigor and hostility to them.
 Even Anders on the prior album I can dig because he sounds so twisted, but here it’s a false scream / growl with very little lasting power.
 It doesn’t fit nicely with the music and actually gets buried under the whole thing – I know this guy could growl, he did it on the last album, so where is it?
 Even his clean vocals on the Depeche Mode cover, which is an awful cover in itself, just solidifies the fact that his voice is changing for the worst – the first sign for fans who would be sorely disappointed with In Flames’ direction from here on.
 The vocals have no real energy or appeal to them in anyway, so to me it’s the biggest offense to a band that had no problem with it spanning three vocalists until the release of this album.

-Production is supposed to be better than The Jester Race, but the riffs don’t sound any better.
-In fact, the more brooding and vintage qualities of that album overpower the synthetic ones found here, with the riffs themselves also providing less flow and more of a take on… metalcore.
-I don’t want to pull out the nightstick just yet, since the drumming sounds fantastic and more addictive than the vocals.
-Gelotte knew what the hell he was doing on some of these songs when it came to bouncy patterns and how to put on a jovial performance, but his intensity overshadows the rest of the instruments.
+Production is supposed to be better than The Jester Race, but the riffs don’t sound like it.
+I'm a huge fan of that Studio Fredman mid-to-late '90s arcane guitar tone.
+In fact, the more brooding and vintage qualities of the previous album album overpower the synthetic ones despite the lack of proper tooling.
+I don’t want to pull out the nightstick just yet, since the drumming, as stock as it is, sounds better than the vocals.
+Gelotte knew what the hell he was doing on some of these songs when it came to bouncy patterns and how to put on a jovial performance, but his intensity dropped a few notches.

+Bass kind of… runs… with not much to grasp.
+Then again, most of the songs are shallow in nature and don’t really go beyond what you hear within their time limits.
+That’s another thing this album lacks – depth (it starts with "Food For The Gods").
+Maiden’s songs you could envision something, paint a picture, etc. That's a rare feeling on Whoracle.
 Some songs just have shitty riffs: “Gyroscope,” which I still fail to see what makes it such a staple, has one of the most annoying choruses in the genre and a muddy riff to go along with it.
 Not even the solo on it feels that it can do such a travesty any justice.
 Which is weird, considering that songs I find eating shit somehow redeem themselves (rather miniscule, though) when the solos hit: “The Hive” I thought sounded like a jackhammer in a haystack, but as soon as that power –esque solo contributed I knew there was something to headbang to.
-It sounds so classical and epic, even though I know a portion of it was stolen from Arch Enemy's "Fields Of Desolation" (the part at 3:20).
+It sounds so classical and epic, even though I know a portion of it sounds stolen from Arch Enemy's "Fields Of Desolation" (the part at 3:20).
+Others like "Worlds Within The Margin" and "Jester Script Transfigured" have nice melodies within their plodding structure.

 In Flames really knew how to create perfection back in the golden days of melodic death metal.
 Whoracle is their third full length and follow up to The Jester Race, their previous masterpiece.
 Here we are shown a more angry, aggressive approach to the sound, still containing excellent and appropriately used melody.